cockroachdb/docs/start-a-local-cluster.md

         - To listen on an external address, specify `--insecure` and set `--host=<external address>`.
     - Node storage defaults to the `cockroach-data` directory.
 To store to a different location, set `--store=<filepath>`.
 To use multiple stores, set this flag separately for each.
     - The standard output gives you a helpful summary of the CockroachDB version, the URL for the admin UI, the SQL URL for your client code, and the storage locations for node and debug log data.
-    - The `--background` flag starts the node in the background so you can complete the next steps in the same shell.
+    - The `--background` flag starts the node in the background so you can continue the next steps in the same shell.
 For more details about the `cockroach start` command, see [Start a Node](start-a-node.html).

     </div>